alackles/CMSC-150-WT-23/_pages/labs/lab4-github.md

 ⭐ Show me your code and the git log in your local repository.

+**To turn in the lab, submit a link to your github account on Canvas under Lab 4.**

 ## Git Problems?
 `git` is a complicated program with many working parts.
 Without teaching you quite a bit more about how it works, it can be difficult to know how to fix certain problems.